-The most common sources of calcium in a plant-based diet are dark green vegetables, tofu, fortified nut milk, and oranges.
-Other options include soybeans, bok choy, broccoli, collards, chinese cabbage, kale, mustard greens, and okra.
+The most common sources of calcium from produce are found in dark green vegetables, tofu, fortified nut milk, and oranges.
+Other options include soybeans, bok choy, broccoli, collards, Chinese cabbage, kale, mustard greens, and okra.
 Remember to check the labels on anything you buy.
 I think you’ll find that it’s just as easy to get calcium from veggies as it was from milk.

-For example, there is just as much calcium in 4 oz of tofu or ¾ cups of collard greens as in 1 cup of cow’s milk.
+For example, there is just as much calcium in 4 oz of tofu or ¾ cup of collard greens as in 1 cup of cow’s milk.

 Myth #2: Meat is the chief source of protein.